Current Psychology Interns

 Email: millermi@upstate.edu

 Our internship prepares interns for professional practice by assisting them in the development and refinement of their clinical, academic, and collegial skill set, while providing exposure to cutting edge research and scholarship.
-This is accomplished in the rich setting of a major academic medical center, where interns engage in didactics and supervision, and practice intervention and assessment, in several outpatient and inpatient settings.
-We are particularly interested in helping interns bring psychological science and practice into meaningful dialogue with scholarly frameworks from the humanities, especially philosophy and psychoanalytic thought.
+This is accomplished in the rich setting of a major academic medical center, where interns engage in didactics, supervision, and practice across several outpatient and inpatient settings.

 We follow the APA's Profession-Wide Competency model as a way to understand our progress toward completing the education of the clinical psychologist.
 Therefore, on completion of the program, the intern is expected to demonstrate competency in: